-- (a) Stormwater treatment systems located within a HUC 12 subwatershed which contains an impaired water, and located upstream of that impaired water, shall provide a level of treatment sufficient to accomplish: - 1. an 80 percent reduction of average annual loading of TP and TN from the proposed project, or a 95 percent reduction of average annual loading of TP and TN from the proposed project where located within such a HUC 12 subwatershed containing an OFW and located upstream of that OFW; and - 2. a reduction such that the post-development condition average annual loading of nutrients does not exceed the predevelopment condition nutrient loading; and
+Stormwater treatment systems located within a HUC 12 subwatershed which contains an impaired water and located upstream of that impaired water, shall provide a level of treatment sufficient to accomplish:

-- 3. the post-development condition average annual loading, of those pollutants not meeting water quality standards-are, that is less than that of the predevelopment condition-. - (b) In lieu of the specific requirements of section 8.3.4(a) above, where the stormwater treatment system is located upstream of and within a HUC 12 subwatershed which contains an impaired water where basin-specific design and performance criteria for load reductions of nonpoint sources of stormwater were included in order to achieve an adopted Total Maximum Daily Load (TMDL), Basin Management Action Plan (BMAP), an approved alternative restoration plan pursuant to Rule 62-303.600, F.A.C., or other watershed management plan, the applicant shall provide a level of treatment sufficient to accomplish: - 1. the level of treatment for the basin-specific design and performance criteria prescribed in such TMDL, BMAP, approved alternative restoration plan, or other watershed management plan; and - 2. the post-development condition average annual loading, of those pollutants not meeting water quality standards-are, that is less than that of the predevelopment condition..
+- (a) an 80 percent reduction of average annual loading of TP and TN from the proposed project; and - (b) a reduction such that the post-development condition average annual loading of nutrients does not exceed the predevelopment condition nutrient loading; and - (c) the post-development condition average annual loading of those pollutants not meeting water quality standards are less than that of the predevelopment condition.

-For purposes of this Section, the term "basin-specific design and performance criteria" must be specific to stormwater treatment systems as regulated hereunder and does not refer to general or categorical TMDL, BMAP, alternative restoration plan, or other watershed management plan loading allocations.
+Stormwater treatment systems that are also located upstream of and within a HUC 12 subwatershed which contains a waterbody with an adopted Total Maximum Daily Load (TMDL) or an approved alternative restoration plan pursuant to Rule 62-303.600, F.A.C., and where the proposed activity will cause or contribute to this existing impairment, shall provide the level of treatment sufficient to accomplish the percent reduction and the load allocation of the adopted TMDL or alternative restoration plan for the pollutant(s) addressed therein.